 Digicel’s balance sheet and liquidity position continues to improve and the future is bright for this global telecom company.

 Denis O’Brien is one of Ireland’s best-known entrepreneurs.
-His telecommunications company, Digicel, has operations in 32 markets in the Caribbean, Central America, and the Pacific Islands with a combined 12.8 million subscribers.
-Digicel employs 5,500 staff and continues to explore new global market opportunities.
+O’Brien’s Digicel, Group is a Digital Operator with operations in 31 markets in the Caribbean, Central America, and the Pacific Islands with millions of subscribers.
+Digicel employs 6,500 staff and continues to explore new global market opportunities.

 O’Brien founded the Digicel Group in 2001 and in February 2007, he took full ownership of the group in a $1.4 billion (€948m) bond issue, the deal netted him an estimated €800 million.